Keli Goff: Appearances in popular culture

 Goff has written about fashion for various outlets, including New York magazine and Town & Country and in recent years has become notable as a prominent collector specializing in historically significant fashion.
 A 2023 profile in The Hollywood Reporter chronicled the scope of Goff's collection, with pieces by Ann Lowe, the designer of Jackie Kennedy's famed wedding gown, and Elizabeth Keckley, a former slave turned dressmaker for First Lady Mary Todd Lincoln, represented among her extensive archive of vintage clothing and African American fashion memorabilia.
 Some pieces from Goff's vintage collection are housed at the Fashion Institute of Technology, as well as the Texas Fashion Collection, while others have been exhibited at various institutions.
 A 2025 pop-up exhibit at the University of North Texas, celebrating Goff's contributions to the Texas Fashion Collection, featured designs by Bill Blass, Tracy Reese, Chester Weinberg and others, donated by her.
 Later that year one of her many pieces by famed designer Patrick Kelly was featured in Pratt's "Black Dress II" at the Institute's Manhattan gallery.
 The exhibition, and Goff's involvement, were covered in the publications Vogue and Town & Country.
 In a 2025 profile in Essence, Goff revealed that at the urging of her friends in the curatorial world, she had begun taking art appraiser classes as part of her journey as a collector.
 In an October 2025 profile in Forbes it was revealed that Goff donated pieces by Stephen Burrows (designer) and Patrick Kelly (fashion designer) to the Victoria and Albert Museum in London.
 The article noted that her donations marked the first acquisitions of pieces by the two designers, who are widely considered America's most famed Black designers, in the institution's history.
+In 2026, the Houston Museum of African American Culture announced an exhibition devoted to the collection and career of Goff, a Houston native, to run from October through December of that year.